Myasthenia Gravis (MG) Plasma and Serum Samples

 Under normal conditions, nerves direct the muscles to work by sending a message through an area called a receptor.
 The chemical that delivers the message is called acetylcholine.

 When acetylcholine binds to a nerve receptor, the muscle knows to contract.
-In myasthenia gravis (MG), your body attacks its acetylcholine receptors.
+In myasthenia graves (MG), your body attacks its acetylcholine receptors.

-A temporary form of myasthenia gravis (MG) may develop in the fetus when a woman with myasthenia gravis (MG) passes the antibodies to the fetus.
+A temporary form of myasthenia graves (MG) may develop in the fetus when a woman with myasthenia graves (MG) passes the antibodies to the fetus.
 Generally, it resolves in 2 to 3 months.

-In the case of myasthenia gravis (MG), antibodies block, attack or destroy the acetylcholine receptors needed for muscle contraction.
+In the case of myasthenia graves (MG), antibodies block, attack or destroy the acetylcholine receptors needed for muscle contraction.

 Exactly what causes the body to begin producing the antibodies that destroy acetylcholine receptors is unknown.
 In some cases, the process seems to be related to the thymus gland, which helps produce antibodies.